Inventory Valuation

 ABC Ltd sold 800 units on March 25.
 The expenses would be as follows:

-Under LIFO the latest inventory purchased or requisitioned is used or sold first.
-The cost of the most recent inventory is to be treated as an expense under COGS.
-This leads to the value of inventory comprising the cost of older inventory.
+Under LIFO, the latest inventory purchased or requisitioned is used or sold first.
+Under COGS, the cost of the most recent inventory is to be treated as an expense.
+This means that the value of inventory comprises the cost of older inventory.

 • In situations of high inflationary markets, LIFO tends to report lower profits due to high COGS.
 Hence most companies do not prefer to use the LIFO method to value their inventory as it reduces the net income and earnings per share.

-• In addition, LIFO is not permitted to be followed under the framework of IFRS.
-However, it is allowed under GAAP.
+• In addition, LIFO is not permitted under IFRS; however, it is allowed under GAAP.

 Using LIFO deflates the profits of a company, but it could be advantageous to file large taxes during inflation.